top of page

 Steve Wagner

-Wagner is a 1976 graduate of Rutgers School of Engineering with a B.S. degree in Chemical Engineering.
-He earned a Masters degree in Environmental Science in 1990.
-For several years, Wagner served as a part time adjunct professor in the Science Departments of Middlesex County College and Raritan Valley Community College.
+A 1976 graduate of the Rutgers School of Engineering, Wagner earned his Bachelor of Science degree in Chemical Engineering and later completed a master’s degree in Environmental Science in 1990.
+In addition to his coaching responsibilities, he served as an adjunct professor in the science departments of Middlesex County College and Raritan Valley Community College, sharing his passion for learning and mentorship both on and off the water.

-Wagner began his coaching career while in graduate school at the Florida Institute of Technology, where he produced three consecutive undefeated Freshmen crews, and won the 1979 Dad Vail Regatta (small college National Championship) in the Freshmen 8 and Freshmen 4 events.
-His next stop was Columbia University, where his freshmen crews turned the program around, defeating several league opponents for the first time in many years.
+Wagner began his coaching career while pursuing graduate studies at the Florida Institute of Technology, where his crews achieved three consecutive undefeated seasons and captured the 1979 Dad Vail Regatta titles in both the Freshman Eight and Freshman Four events—earning recognition as small college national champions.
+He next joined Columbia University, where his freshmen crews revitalized the program and recorded victories over several league opponents for the first time in many years.

-Steve and his wife Susan reside in Piscataway, NJ, where they raised their five children.
+Steve and his wife, Susan, reside in Piscataway, New Jersey, where they raised their five children.

 bottom of page